Table of Contents

 Cardamom comes from the seeds of the Elettaria cardamomum plant, which is native to the tropical regions of South and Southeast Asia.
 The seeds are encased in a green, triangular pod, which is often referred to as the "cardamom pod."
 When you open one, you’ll find small, dark seeds with a strong, sweet, and slightly peppery aroma.

-But here’s the fun part: cardamom isn’t just a spice—it’s a flavor bomb!
-It adds depth, warmth, and complexity to everything from desserts to savory dishes.
+Cardamom is not just a spice—it's a flavor enhancer that adds depth, warmth, and complexity to everything from desserts to savory dishes.
 Whether you're making chai, baking cookies, or spicing up your coffee, cardamom is what makes the difference between good and unforgettable.

 Types of Cardamom